zaucker/agrammon/Advent2020/shitty-program.md

     "Test::NoTabs"
   ],
 ```
-Note that `Spreadsheet::XLSX` was specifically implemented for this project.
+Those modules can be found on the [Raku Modules Directory](https://modules.raku.org/).
+Note that [`Spreadsheet::XLSX`](https://github.com/jnthn/spreadsheet-xlsx) was specifically implemented for this project.

 Speaking of the actual implementation, although our brave elf didn't have much experience with either grammars, parsers, or even Perl 6 / Raku, he was smart enough to engage a real [expert elf](https://www.edument.se/en/page/jonathan-worthington-eng) for that.
 This elf did most of the heavy lifting of the backend implementation and helped our elf with advice and code review for the parts he implemented himself.
 Please note that the goal of this rewrite was to leave most of the syntax of the model implementation and also the frontend as is, so the blame for all the sub-optimal design decisions are solely on our primary elf (as all the implementation details passing under the review radar).